tridungduong16/InterpretableMachineLearning-ComprehensiveSurvey/README.md

 * Counterfactuals uncover the modular structure of deep generative models.
 (2018)
 * Generating counterfactual and contrastive explanations using SHAP (2019):
 	- [Paper Link]
-	- generates counterfactual explanations using shapely additive explanations (SHAP).
+	- gGenerates counterfactual explanations using shapely additive explanations (SHAP).
 ### Example-based:
 * Interpretable credit application predictions with counterfactual explanations:
 	- Propose a method to generate counterfactual examples in a high dimensional setting.
 	- For **credit application prediction** via off-the-shelf interchangeable black-box classifiers.
 	- Propose to reweigh the distance between the features of an instance and its corresponding counterfactual with the inverse median absolute deviation
 * Multimodal explanations by predicting counterfactuality in videos
 * Generating counterfactual explanations with natural language
 * Counterfactual explanations without opening the black box: Automated decisions and the GDPR.